Five from Finland

 Numerous Finnish cities and tourist destinations have captured the world's attention with their business opportunities, technological advancements and sustainable living practices.Julia Helminen

-These five Finnish cities and tourist destinations have been capturing attention on the international stage in recent months, showcasing the country’s commitment to progress and sustainability.
+These five Finnish cities and tourist destinations have been capturing attention on the international stage during the past year, showcasing the country’s commitment to progress and sustainability.

 From burgeoning startup ecosystems to groundbreaking technological advancements and innovative green initiatives, discover some of the noteworthy developments that have put Finnish urban centres and tourist destinations in the spotlight.